sunfounder/arduino_starter_kit/docs/source/16_thermistor.rst

         delay(1000);  // Delay 1 second before next reading
     }

 13. Your complete code is now ready.
-You can now upload the code to your R3 board to see the effects.
+You can now upload the code to your Arduino Uno R3 to see the effects.

 .. code-block:: Arduino